bunnydeviloper/cs10/Udacity/9-async-ajax/003-create-promise.md

 * `document.readyState` has three stages:
   1. Loading
   2. Interactive: DOM has been loaded but sub-resources like images, stylesheet have yet to load
+    * creating a promise to run on interactive is useful if you want to run some code as soon as the DOM loaded
   3. Complete
+* everytime the document's readyStateChange-es, a readyState event will fire

 ### Important!
 Working with Exoplane...
 ### Quiz: wrap and XHR
 ### Web technologies
+* Service worker API
+* Fetch API

 ### Quiz: fetch API
 ### What happens next?